Deci-AI/super-gradients/documentation/source/models_export.md

 # This tutorial shows how to export SG models to ONNX format for deployment to ONNX-compatible runtimes and accelerators.

+From this tutorial you will learn:

+* How to export Object Detection model to ONNX and it with ONNXRuntime / TensorRT
+* How to enable FP16 / INT8 quantization and export a model with calibration
+* How to customize NMS parameters and number of detections per image
+* How to choose whether to use TensorRT or ONNXRuntime as a backend

 ## New Export API